firebase/quickstart-nodejs/TUTORIAL.md

 ## Emulator Suite and Firebase Test SDK basics

 Earlier we ran the test suite to make sure our tool setup and tutorial project checkout were successful.
-Now let's start up the Firestore emulator and run the test suite for real.
+Now let's start up the Firestore emulator and run the test suite developed with the Firebase Test SDK for real.

 1. Start the Firestore and Cloud Functions emulators.